BluFedora/blufedora.github.io/markdown/style_guide_2018.md

 ### Tabs vs Spaces

 - We use **SPACES** not tabs.
- - Preferably 2 spaces since that’s how Mead likes it but honestly doesn’t matter to me.
+ - Preferably 2 spaces since that’s how Mead likes it and it's a compact and neat style.
-   Just be consistent and be reasonable, 4 should be the max.

 ### Namespaces